1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsPart-Time Tuition Assistance Program (TAP) is sponsored by New York State Higher Education Services Corporation (HESC).
-Provides tuition awards to students attending college on a part-time basis.
+Offers tuition assistance to part-time students attending SUNY, CUNY, and not-for-profit independent degree-granting colleges in New York State.

 Get alerted about grants like this